Moment expansion method for composite open quantum systems including a damped oscillator mode: Concluding remarks

 \section{Concluding remarks}

 For the Liouvillian given by Eq.$\,$(\ref{eq:method_Ltot}), we introduced the moment expansion method, which is based on moments of the quadrature operators (see Eqs.$\,$(\ref{eq:method_chirho}) and (\ref{eq:method_LowMoments})).
-This new method allows us to reduce the cost in computing the reduced density matrix and the low-order moments of the quadrature operators, including the correlation function, compared to the conventional method.
+This new method allows us to reduce the cost in computing the reduced density matrix and the low-order moments of the quadrature operators, including the correlation function, compared with the conventional method.
 The reduction of the numerical cost is expected because the degrees of freedom associated with the momentum quadrature are decoupled to those of the position quadrature (see the remark (b) in Sec.$\,$\ref{sec:method}).
 Numerical tests were performed to discuss the numerical accuracy of the moment expansion method.
 Detailed studies in Sec.$\,$\ref{sec:NumAccuracy} revealed that the accuracy in the long-time domain behaves differently depending on the parameter $u$ (real part of the drive amplitude $\epsilon$).
 When $u = 0$, on the one hand, the errors can be reduced to the order of machine precision with a sufficiently large truncation level.
 A master equation for an optomechanical setting belongs to this class when the linearization approximation is made on the cavity mode, as shown in Sec.$\,$\ref{sec:OptMech}.
 The computation of the correlation functions in this system showed that the moment expansion method could reproduce the results of the conventional method at a less computational cost.
 When $u \ne 0$, on the other hand, simulations with the Fock basis exhibit a plateau in the accuracy in the long-time domain.
 We found that this plateau problem can be mitigated using the position basis.
-We discussed the plateau in terms of the condition number associated with the matrix exponentiation, which was found to grow rapidly when $u \ne 0$.

 As a future perspective, we point out the possibility of applying the moment expansion method to a resonantly driven cavity under the continuous homodyne detection of the momentum quadrature.
 In an optomechanical setting, such a situation can be used to generate a conditioned squeezed state in the mechanical oscillator \cite{CFJ08}.
 In this case, the stochastic term is coupled only to the degree of freedom associated with the momentum quadrature (right index of $\chi_{m,n}$).
 The required truncation level for the right index then might not be as large as that for the left index, and the moment expansion method might still provide an efficient means of simulations.